KarrLab/datanator_rest_api/README.md

 11. Once the CircleCI build succeeds, downstream dependencies will automatically be tested and built

 ## Contributing to *Datanator*
-We welcome contributions to *Datanator* via Git pull requests.
+We welcome contributions to *Datanator* via GitHub pull requests.
 Please contact the developers to coordinate potential contributions, and please see above for information about how to submit pull requests.

 ## License
 This package is released under the [MIT license](LICENSE).
-The licenses of the third party dependencies are summarized in [LICENSE-THIRD-PARTY](LICENSE-THIRD-PARTY).

 ## Development team
 This package was developed by the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York by the following individuals: